Tuwaiq-Academy-Training/Exercise-Conditional/Readme.md

 # Exercise 2

-## 1.Write a Java program to convert a given string into lowercase.
-### Test Data:
-Input a String: THE QUICK BROWN FOX JUMPS OVER THE LAZY DOG.
-### Expected Output:
-the quick brown fox jumps over the lazy dog.

-## 2.Write a program that checks the role of the user
+## 1.Write a program that checks the role of the user
 If the role is admin print "welcome admin"

 If the role is superuser print "welcome superuser"